Maurice Russell, knight: Succession

 Before 1412, aged 56, Russell married 17-year-old Joan Dauntsey (c.
 1395–1457), sister and eventual heiress of Sir Walter Dauntsey as daughter of Sir John Dauntsey of Dauntsey, Wilts., by Elizabeth daughter and co-heiress of John Beverley of London.
 Russell died in 1416.

 At the time of Russell's first marriage, Dyrham and other estates had been entailed upon Isabel Childrey and her heirs by Russell, and hence passed to the two daughters Russel had by her.
 Maurice's heir general was his son Thomas (1412–1431), born to second wife, Joan.
 Before his death Russell had placed the bulk of his lands into the hands of feoffees to act as trustees for his son Thomas during his minority.
-These feoffees included Sir William Hankeford, Chief Justice; Robert Hill, Justice of the Common Pleas; Sir William Cheyne of Brooke, Wiltshire, Robert Poyntz of Iron Acton and Robert Stanshawe, Glocestershire.
+These feoffees included Sir William Hankeford, Chief Justice; Robert Hill, Justice of the Common Pleas; Sir William Cheyne of Brooke, Wiltshire, Robert Poyntz of Iron Acton and Robert Stanshawe, Gloucestershire.

 The elderly Sir John Stradling (died 1435) of Glamorgan, Wales, obtained the marriage of Maurice's widow, Joan, yet omitted to obtain royal licence to marry a widow of a King's Tenant-in-chief, which Russell was regarding Dyrham and other manors, and was fined heavily in 1418 for his error.
 Joan married thirdly, after 1435, John Dewall, next to whom she was buried in Dauntsey church in 1457.

 By 1st wife Isabel Childrey, Maurice had two daughters: